Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{Picoammeters}

 A Keithley 6485 unit was used to measure the photocurrent of the Hamamatsu reference photodiode.
 A Keithley 6487 was used for the NIST traceable Newport photodiode as well as the HRPPD.
-For correlated measurements between a pair of picoammeters (see Section \ref{sec:photodiode-calibration} below) their measurement ranges have always been fixed to a value matching the largest measured current, and the AUTO range setting feature turned off.
+Data reading is configured in ``SLOW" mode, which corresponds to an integration time of one power line cycle ($\sim$ 16.7 ms).